 The purpose of matching contributions is to increase the amount of resources available to the projects supported by grant funds.
 VOCA considers the total cost of your project to be the grant award plus the match amount.
 Matching contributions of 20% (cash or in-kind) of this total project cost (VOCA grant plus match) are required for each VOCA-funded project and must be derived from non-federal sources, except as provided in the DOJ Grants Financial Guide, effective edition (Part III.
 Post Award Requirements, Chapter 3.
 Matching or Cost Sharing).
 All funds designated as match are restricted to the same uses as the VOCA victim assistance funds and must be expended within the grant period.
 Match must be provided on a project-by-project basis.
-Any deviation from this policy must be approved by OVC.
 Native American Tribes/Organizations are not required to meet the match requirement.